WIPzz/Random-Number-Generator/README.md

 # Random-Number-Generator
-Generates a random number based a n lenght
+Generates a random number based on n lenght